-- Job Description: The Supervisors have the responsibility, under general supervision, for waste handling activities such as sampling, identifying, packaging, storing and loading of waste materials in the field or at the facility. - Reports To: Facility, Operations or Field Service Manager. - Qualifications: Graduation from high school or equivalent (GED) and three years' experience in waste handing operations.
+Job Description: The Supervisors have the responsibility, under general supervision, for waste handling activities such as sampling, identifying, packaging, storing and loading of waste materials in the field or at the facility.

+Reports To: Operations Manager

+Qualifications: Graduation from high school or equivalent (GED) and three years' experience in waste handing operations.